‘For the sake of your sanity, pray it isn’t true!’

 The moody, largely electronic soundtrack score was composed by Delia Derbyshire and Brian Hodgson of Electrophon Ltd, with uncredited additions by Dudley Simpson.

-A group of psychic investigators steel their nerves and make ready to visit Hell House, an old haunted mansion which has already seen off one team of researchers.
+A group of psychic investigators steel their nerves and make ready to visit Hell House, an old haunted mansion that has already seen off one team of researchers.
 Entering its foreboding walls, they determine to reveal the house’s secrets – but they will have to broach the very limits of madness before they do so…

 “The Legend of Hill House is all the better then for its incongruity; it doesn’t quite sit with the more staid strains of Hammer nor the exploitation boom about to blossom (and if The Exorcist isn’t exploitation, it sure as hell was marketed as such).
 Instead, it simply stands as one of the best haunted house films of its era, unencumbered by trends passing and coming.”
-Scott Drebit, Daily Dead
+Daily Dead

 “With great atmosphere and a cast of only four principal players, this is a fine example of well-executed horror done with the bare essentials.
 The cast is excellent, and although McDowall tends to be hammy at times, it’s still a worthy credit to his fantasy résumé.”
-George R. Reis, DVD Drive-In
+DVD Drive-In

 “The Legend of Hell House is often thought of as a good, not great film, and that may ultimately, be because it has the courage of its convictions.
 Stands by its thesis, and doesn’t succumb to the audience desire to be blown away.
 How rare, and how wonderful.”
 John Kenneth Muir, Horror Films of the 1970s

 ” …in spite of some atmospheric sequences, the film doesn’t overcome the script’s failure to establish the necessary conflict between science and occultism, relying instead on a mechanical succession of spectacularly staged shocks.”
 The Aurum Film Encyclopedia: Horror